 3.1.2.1.2.
-Requirements for measurement or calculation method

-In support to the description of the shape of the particles that constitute a nanoform, the registrant must always provide representative electron microscopy image(s) with a scale bar and the size in pixels (e.g. 2000 px x 3000 px) and the resolution in nm/px (e.g. 2 nm/px) of the image, accompanied by a description of the sample preparation method (e.g. dispersion medium and energy, temperature, etc.) and a reference to the standards and reference materials used.
+Requirements for measurement or calculation method the image, accompanied by a description of the sample preparation method (e.g. dispersion medium and energy, temperature, etc.) and a reference to the standards and reference materials used.
 Electron microscopy techniques that can be typically applied for the analysis of the morphology of the particles are Scanning Electron Microscopy (SEM) and Transmission Electron Microscopy (TEM).
 Atomic force microscopy (AFM) is a microscopic technique that can be used for obtaining topological pictures of the surface of nanoparticles fixed on a flat substrate.
 The registrant must select, based on the material properties, the most appropriate technique for determining the morphology of the particles.
 The representativeness of the sample used for the measurements is fundamental.
-The issue of sample preparation and representativeness is extensively discussed in the documents ISO/TR 16196:2016 [15], OECD/ENV/JM/MONO(2012)40 [16] and ISO 14488:2007 [17].
-Specific protocols for preparation of nanoparticles-containing products for microscopy methods are available in a technical report of the Nanodefine project [18].
+The issue of sample preparation and representativeness is extensively discussed in the documents ISO/TR 16196:2016 [14], OECD/ENV/JM/MONO(2012)40 [15] and ISO 14488:2007 [16].
+Specific protocols for preparation of nanoparticles-containing products for microscopy methods are available in a technical report of the Nanodefine project [17].